replit/kaboom/doc/25-platformer.md

 The code for this tutorial can be found on [our repl](https://replit.com/@ritza/platformer) or you can try out the embedded repl below.

-## Getting Started
+## Getting started

-Let's add the following code to our project to initialize a Kaboom context:
+Add the following code to your project to initialize a Kaboom context:

 ```javascript
 import kaboom from "kaboom"